Spellbinders

 At the party, the lights go out and someone attacks Kim with a knife.
 Realising they have not protected Kim against physical attack, the Salem witches rush to the party just in time to see Kim running from a wolf-monster.
-Renata, a shapeshifter, changes into another wolf creature, and the two fight.
-But when the thing sees the rest of the witches arriving, it turns into a flock of birds and flies away.

-The Salem witches drag Kim away from the party before the police arrive, and explain the secret history of the witch families of Salem.
-The witch families are descended from refugees from 'somewhere else'.
-They came to Salem fleeing the Thief, an occult being and they brought an artifact called the Pillar of Smoke with them.
-Certain families can work certain kinds of magic.
+Shapeshifter Renata changes into another wolf creature, and the two fight until the thing sees the rest of the witches arriving, turns into a flock of birds and flies away.
+The Salem witches drag Kim away from the party before the police arrive, and explain the secret history of the witch families of Salem - they are descendants of refugees from 'somewhere else' who came to Salem fleeing the Thief, an occult being.
+They brought an artifact called the Pillar of Smoke with them, and certain families can work certain kinds of magic.
 When they offer to take her to the Pillar, Kim declines on the grounds that the ghost told her not to.
 She goes home, to discover that something trashed her sculpture tools.
-The final page reveals Chad as the one from the party who tried to kill Kim.
+Meanwhile, Chad is revealed as the one from the party who tried to kill Kim.

-Issue four

 Kim finally agrees to go to the Pillar of Smoke and the witches take her to the woods near Salem.
-There, they lay a magical booby trap, and continue on their way.
 They meet Apocaledon, the guardian of the pillar.
-Along the way, Kim realises that witches have been dying in unusual circumstances, where their powers backfired and killed them.
-Behind them, Chad undoes the booby trap with little or no effort.
-The group gets to the Pillar, and discovers that Kim is a witch (as she can see the smoke it gives off), but have no idea what her powers are.
-Suddenly, the wrecked body of Apocaledon falls into the clearing followed by Chad who reveals that he is a new version of the Thief, a witch who can copy the powers of other Salem witches.
+Along the way, Kim realises that witches have been dying in unusual circumstances involving their powers backfiring and killing them.
+The group gets to the Pillar, unaware that Chad is following them, and discovers that Kim is a witch - but have no idea what her powers are.
+Suddenly, the wrecked body of Apocaledon falls into the clearing followed by Chad, who reveals that he is a new version of the Thief, a witch who can copy the powers of other Salem witches.
 He explains that mutations within the humans of Salem built up over years of interbreeding with the witches eventually culminated in a new Thief.
 He then easily defeats the group and destroys the Pillar.